 Figure 4 – The “Addressing > Create addressing blueprint” dialog

 Addressing the show manually by typing in numbers and filling down is a manual approach to addressing that gives you the ultimate control over the addresses, because you can set them to anything you want.
 The basic idea behind this approach is that you (a) sort the script table window by clicking on the column headers (shift-click to add multiple sort criteria, e.g., sorting by Position first, then by Size), then (b) select a range of rows that could be anything from a single row to the entire show, then (c) do “Addressing > Fill down addresses in the script window…” to assign an incrementing sequence of addresses to the selected range of rows.
 The sequence of addresses can automatically skip to the next module or slat based on conditions you declare in the dialog that pops up.
 You also have control over whether the sequence is allowed to re-use pins assigned earlier for effects that could be combined on the same pin.
+Please check the “Backfilling allowed” box in the lower left of the dialog shown in Figure 5 to enable re-using pins.
 This method of addressing is used mainly for tricky situations in which your criteria for addressing choices are difficult to spell out.
 It is also used by designers who grew up addressing shows by the fill down method and who prefer the table-based user interface.
 The drawback to this method is that if you make any changes to the show, you need to repeat your manual addressing procedure.
 There is also the possibility of making addressing errors since it is a manual process, although the Finale 3D software does include troubleshooting functions in the “Addressing > Troubleshooting” menu to verify your show doesn’t have any conflicts, which can provide some extra confidence.

 Figure 5 – The “Addressing > Fill down addresses in script window” dialog